eiffel-community/eiffelactory/README.md

 }
 }
 ```
-You get the location of the artifact by concatenating the Artifactory url with repo, path and name in the response: *<artifactory_url>/slask/eiffelactory/eiffelactory.txt*.
+The location of the artifact is formatted by concatenating the Artifactory url with repo, path and name in the response: *<artifactory_url>/slask/eiffelactory/eiffelactory.txt*.
 ### Broadcast EiffelArtifactPublishedEvent (ArtP)
 *For more information about this event, see the [specification](https://github.com/eiffel-community/eiffel/blob/master/eiffel-vocabulary/EiffelArtifactPublishedEvent.md).*